AnyLog-co/documentation/tests suites.md

 </pre>

 Notes:
-* The file name is asterisk, therefore the systemm will generate a unique file name to the query output (in the folder assigned to "test_dir").
+* If file name is asterisk, the system will generate a unique file name to the query output (in the folder assigned to "test_dir").
 * If the comparison finds identical results, the created file is deleted.
 Otherwise the created file remains at the designated folder.
 * If option (with the value ***time***) is not provided, the comparison will ignore the execution time.